Plenituz/csharp-run-python/README.md

 NOTE:
 This is just a fun hack you should probably use IronPython if you want to actually run python from C#

+NOTE2:
+I added a new way of running python from c# in the "PythonRunning/Faster" directory, it's not fully tested/finished yet.
+You can find the older version in "PythonRunning/SlowButEasy" directory.
+Don't let the names fool you, they are both very slow methods.